HarikalarKutusu/cv-tbox-split-maker/README.md

 - You want to use different alternative splitting strategies and want to compare it with the default splits or other strategies, but are they diverse enough?
 - Or, all of the above...

-The process of doing these with L languages, V versions and S splitting strategies (+three splitting algorithms in each) means repeated processing of 3*L*V\*S splits.
+The process of doing these with L languages, V versions and S splitting strategies (+three splits in each) means repeated processing of 3*L*V\*S splits.

-This is where this tool comes in.
-You just put your data in directories and feed them to scripts.
-The basic measures are compiled into a tsv file which you can process with your own scripts or other tools.
-We also included an MS Excel file as an analysis frontend to this data.
+This is where this tooling comes in.
+After creating the initial set, as it caches the previous results, it only works on new Common Voice releases and/or algorithms.

 ## Scripts

 In the required execution order:

 - **extract.py** : Expands .tsv files (or all files with `--all` option) from downloaded .tar.gz dataset files in a directory, into another directory.
 If `--all` is not specified, audio files under `clips` are not expanded.
+The `--all` option extracts clips into a hierarchical structure to remove the adverse effects of having hundreds of thousands of files in a directory, where nearly every operating system/file system struggles.
+The `cv_clips.py` contains convenience routines to access them.
-- **collect.py** : From the expanded datasets, copies necessary files to internal space to work on (these include common .tsv files and default split files).
+- **collect.py** : From the expanded datasets, copies metadata files (`*.tsv`) to internal space to work on (these include common .tsv files and default split files).
 - **algorithm_xxx.py** : Different splitting algorithms to execute (see below)

-- **tbox_diversity_table.py** : The script will scan all experiments, versions, and languages under experiments directory and builds results/$diversity_data.tsv file containing everything.
-You can then take it and analyze further or use the Excel file provided.
+In the `conf.py` file, you can specify different drives for compressed files, expanded clip files, the languages you will be working on, and metadata files.
+This will speed up your workflow, e.g. metadata files can be compressed on a smaller SSD, media files can be on a large HDD etc.

 ## How